daviddalpiaz/appliedstats/logistic.md

 ### Evaluating Classifiers

 The metric we'll be most interested in for evaluating the overall performance of a classifier is the **misclassification rate**.
-(Sometimes, instead accuracy is reported, which is instead the proportion of correction classifications, so both metrics serve the same purpose.)
+(Sometimes, instead accuracy is reported, which is instead the proportion of correct classifications, so both metrics serve the same purpose.)

 $$
 \text{Misclass}(\hat{C}, \text{Data}) = \frac{1}{n}\sum_{i = 1}^{n}I(y_i \neq \hat{C}({\bf x_i}))